 The OnBeginShutdown method is called in all loaded Add-ins when the user initiates shutdown of the Mindjet

+Mindjet for Windows API

 11 user interface.
 It is an early warning that disconnection will follow soon.
 For example, if you need to save any open map data to disk before Mindjet 11 closes, then this method would be a better place than the subsequent OnDisconnection() method, because Mindjet 11 is still operating properly at this point.
 When disconnection actually starts, you can no longer rely on documents or other Add-ins being present and operational.

 Connect.OnDisconnection() Method